-6.4.2 Ensuring effective arrangements are in place and operating effectively when sharing data with other bodies Data sharing protocols and regular scrutiny by SMT, as well as monitoring through the Statements of Assurance ensures that arrangements in place are monitored.
-6.4.3 Reviewing and auditing regularly the quality and accuracy of data used in decision making and performance monitoring All staff have completed the Protecting Information On-Line Course.
-The Service has developed a data warehouse that supports the monitoring and improvement of data quality.
-It acts as a central repository that stores data from key departmental systems.
-Departmental systems have assigned System Owners and System Administrators who are responsible for ensuring data quality standards.
-The data warehouse also allows System Administrators to more easily query data from their systems, and check the data for problems.
+The data warehouse also allows System Administrators to more easily query data from their systems and check the data for problems.
 As the data warehouse pulls in data from multiple sources then the data from different systems can be compared.
 The process of developing the data warehouse itself helped data and system owners understand how their data might be used, determine definitions for reporting and identify any data entry or data quality issues which they needed to resolve before reports could be created.
-6.5 Stro ng public financial management Supporting Text 6.5.1 Ensuring financial management supports both long term achievement of outcomes and short-term financial and operational performance The use of short to medium term planning ensures that officers and members can consider the impact of any decisions or events both now and over the foreseeable planning period.
-Plans will be put in place for current organisational requirements, but reserves and precept strategies will ensure that future financial commitments can also be met.
+6.5 Strong public financial management Supporting Text 6.5.1 Ensuring financial management supports both long term achievement of outcomes and short-term financial and operational performance The use of short to medium term planning ensures that officers and members can consider the impact of any decisions or events both now and over the foreseeable planning period.
+Plans will be put in place for current organisational requirements but reserves and precept strategies will ensure that future financial commitments can also be met.
 6.5.2 Ensuring well-developed financial management is integrated at all levels of planning and control, including management of financial risks and controls A robust and structured budget setting and management system is in place and is well documented through Authority and senior management reporting.
 In addition, project management processes include financial implications and monitoring.
 In terms of financial risks and control, the corporate and departmental risk registers and the Authority's reserves are aligned.